Soysauc/Checkout-Bot/README.md

 ## Ideas Only

 Again not for commercial use, anyone seeing this may want to use it but if used incorrectly, or even correctly, it may get your IP Address banned from whatever site you're testing this from.
 For example, I initially tested this software on Walmart.com but they kept throwing 'captchas' or other mouse tricks and even when I jumped and fulfilled the tests correctly it jumped off.
-I later tested the software on Creation.Hasbro.com but what was interesting was that the element doesn't pop up on screen (according to the same ID) until the mouse tracks over it.
+I later tested the software on Creation._company_.com but what was interesting was that the element doesn't pop up on screen (according to the same ID) until the mouse tracks over it.

+### Testing

+So far running into certain errors regarding the pressing of Button elements on the page.
+Trying different solutions the application will work when the mouse is physically scrolling on the Button elements in question, namely 'add to cart' and the 'checkout' Button on the followinf page.
+I will look further into this.
+The next and 3rd page will accurately fill out the billing information and then the button click on that page works without any mouse hover.